robinthibaut/robinthibaut/README.md

 I am a PhD Fellow at Ghent University, Belgium.
 My research focuses on developing a new framework for experimental design in earth sciences under a Bayesian approach.
 I have experience in marine geophysical surveys, near-surface geophysics and coding.
 My research interests include Bayesian statistics, geostatistics, image processing, data science, and machine learning.
 I am interested in applying these methods to a variety of problems in environmental sciences and earth sciences.

+Contact me if you want to discuss a project or collaborate on one involving the application of Machine Learning in the geosciences.

 ### Latest papers

 * [A new framework for experimental design using Bayesian Evidential Learning: the case of wellhead protection area](https://www.sciencedirect.com/science/article/pii/S0022169421009537)